nicoxeye/PhotoGallery/README.md

     └── resources/
     │       ├── application.properties
     │       ├── static/
-    │       │   └── uploads/                      → static photos to use while loading user photos from database, in reality would be somewhere else (on a server/disk)
-    │       │       └── trees.jpg
     │       └── templates/
     │           ├── admin/                        → admin related pages, those with user role do not have access to them │           │   ├── admin_creategallery.html